trigodevops/test_repo/README.md

 Stage 1:

-Please deploy a multi env configuration solution.
+Please deploy a multi env configuration solution

 You can deploy it anywhere you want with any tool that to want to use.

+This are the 3 Links - PLesae notice -

+a.
+2 Different services.
+b.
+Dont copy the config to the app - inject it.

 1. http://service_name:8080/prod/service-a/config - will present production configuration of service a